 Route 2 (Boots / Imperial Crown / Weapon Rush):

 Follow as mapped grabbing Branches in Avenue and Leather in Temple.
 Optional: After Beach grab Bracelet from Uptown prior to Teleporting to Temple.
 Grab Stone only after obtaining Tree of Life.

 - Eternal Return Black Survival: How to Improve Nadine’s Skills

-- Eternal Return Black Survival: Sissela Guide (How to Build)
+- Eternal Return Black Survival: Hart Guide (How to Build)